How Long Does a Food Hygiene Certificate Last?

 Whilst it isn’t a legal requirement, the Food Standards Agency recognises the importance of refreshing your knowledge every once in a while, which is why they suggest retaking your certificate once every three years.
 Level 2 food hygiene courses only take a matter of hours to complete, so your refresher can be done within an evening or over a few lunch breaks.
 Retraining at a higher level may take longer, so if you are a manager or supervisor, taking a refresher course at level 2 can still be helpful if you are short on time!

-Over time, your knowledge of food safety may not be as in-depth, and it is unlikely that you are informed of the latest best practices.
-Poor hygiene due to poor standards can result in serious illness in rare cases, which is why retraining every three years is important.
-We’ve outlined more benefits below: Ensures knowledge is fresh in your mind Introduction to new legislation and policies Improves the general quality of your hygiene and food handling Recent certification dates are more appealing to employers
+Over time, your knowledge of food safety may become less in-depth, and it is unlikely that you are informed of the latest best practices.
+Poor hygiene standards can result in serious illness in rare cases, which is why retraining every three years is essential.
+We’ve outlined more benefits below: Ensures knowledge is fresh in your mind, introduces new legislation and policies, and improves the general quality of your hygiene and food handling.
+Recent certification dates are more appealing to employers.

-Food hygiene training and certificates can be obtained and renewed through reputable training providers, with training either delivered in-person or online.
-If you choose to complete a level 2 food hygiene certificate, modules will be delivered over the course of a few hours.
-Modules undertaken usually cover the following topics found in the national curriculum: Personal & Kitchen Hygiene Risk Assessments & Control Measures Temperature Control Cross Contamination Risks Avoiding Food hazards Once you have completed the course material, you may be asked to sit an exam (this may be done after each module).
+Food hygiene training and certificates can be obtained and renewed through reputable training providers, with training available in either in-person or online formats.
+If you choose to complete a Level 2 Food Hygiene Certificate, the modules will be delivered over the course of a few hours.
+Modules typically cover the following topics found in the national curriculum: Personal and Kitchen Hygiene, Risk Assessments and Control Measures, Temperature Control, Cross-Contamination Risks, and Avoiding Food Hazards.
+Once you have completed the course material, you may be asked to sit an exam (this may be done after each module).
 Providing you pass, you will be awarded a renewed Level 2 Certificate in Food Hygiene.
 If you’re looking for a certified training provider to renew your Food Hygiene Level 2 certificate, why not choose HSE Docs?
 With all of our accredited courses readily available online, you can access all content wherever you are and gain a nationally recognised certificate in just a few hours!
-Follow the link above to access the course, or get in touch with our team for more information.
+Follow the link above to access the course, or contact our team for more information.

 Although a certificate isn’t required by law, a food hygiene certificate helps demonstrate to authorities that you are following the correct procedures according to food hygiene standards.
 You should look to gain a food hygiene qualification if you work in the following establishments: Restaurants & Cafes Pubs & Hotels Event Catering Food Vans & Delis Schools, Hospital, or Care Home Kitchens If you are on the lookout for more information surrounding food hygiene at level 2, you may enjoy one of our recent articles.
 In the post linked, we explain the rules you should follow, the consequences if you don’t follow food hygiene regulations, and how you can get qualified in Food Hygiene Level 2.